lf-edge/ekuiper/docs/en_US/guide/sources/builtin/memory.md

 <span style="background:green;color:white">scan table source</span>
 <span style="background:green;color:white">lookup table source</span>

-The Memory source connector enables eKuiper to retrieve data from in-memory sources, primarily the [memory sink](../../sinks/builtin/memory.md)).
-This connector plays an essential role in scenarios demanding swift data retrieval without the overhead of disk or external service reads.
+The Memory source connector enables eKuiper to retrieve data from in-memory sources, primarily the [memory sink](../../sinks/builtin/memory.md).
+This connector plays an essential role in scenarios that require swift data retrieval without the overhead of disk or external service reads.

 There's no need for additional configurations when integrating the Memory Source Connector with an eKuiper rule.
 Moreover, this connector is versatile, performing roles like a stream source, scan table source, or lookup table source.

-## Stream Source
+## Create a Stream Source

 As a [stream source](../../streams/overview.md), the connector continuously fetches data from a designated in-memory topic, making it ideal for real-time data processing.